victorlaiyeeteng/tp/docs/UserGuide.md

 - Missing arguments :
   `Invalid syntax: Missing arguments...`

-- Date-Time in wrong format :
+- Date-Time in wrong format or date does not exist:
   `Date-Time given is invalid.
 Date-Time must be in YYYY-MM-DD-HH:MM format`

 - Date-Time in the past :